Terms and Conditions of Business

 19. Acceptance of Terms

-If purchasing our Employment Pack for a church we also confirm that the trustees have read and understood the article “Is your Pastor an office holder, employee or both?” and that they have decided the relationship between the church and the pastor is an employer/employee and/or office holder relationship as appropriate.
+19.2 If purchasing our Employment Pack for a church you also confirm that the trustees have read and understood the article “Is your Pastor an office holder, employee or both?” and that they have decided the relationship between the church and the pastor is an employer/employee and/or office holder relationship as appropriate.